-Here’s a quick guide to bean-thread noodles, also known as cellophane or glass noodles, among other names — with how to buy and prepare them, with links to recipes.
-This is a noodle with many names.
-In addition to the above, you may find them marketed and served as mung bean noodles (or mung bean vermicelli), glass noodles, saifun, or harusame.
+Here’s a quick guide to bean-thread noodles, also known as cellophane noodles and glass noodles, among other names — with how to buy and prepare them, with links to recipes.
+You may find them marketed as mung bean noodles (or mung bean vermicelli), glass noodles, Korean glass noodles (japchae), saifun, or harusame.

-However they’re labeled, these fine, transparent cellophane noodles are made of a plant-based starch — traditionally mung bean starch.
-Other types of starches might be used as well, including potato starch and tapioca.
+Np matter how they’re labeled, these fine, transparent cellophane noodles are made of a plant-based starch — traditionally mung bean starch.
+Other types of starches might be used as well, including tapioca and sweet potato starch (as is the case with Korean japchae noodles).

 Are bean-thread noodles good for you?